Board of Directors

 Nicki Turner (Co-Chairperson)

-In 1998 Nicki was awarded a Queens Honour for services to the community and cricket (MNZM).
-She was a President of Coaching New Zealand, a Board member of Sport New Zealand (formerly SPARC), Gym Sports NZ, Canterbury Cricket and is currently on the Board of ParaFed Canterbury.
+She is a former New Zealand cricketer, coach, and commentator, Nicki was awarded a Queen’s Honour (MNZM) in 1998 for services to the community and cricket.
+She has served as President of Coaching New Zealand and held board positions with Sport New Zealand, Gym Sports NZ, Canterbury Cricket, and currently ParaFed Canterbury.

 Blair Gilbert